techdeity92/Module-2-Salary-Function/README.md

 ## Important Notes

-* The Python script handles only data extraction and zipping.
+* The Python script only handles data extraction and zipping.
 The R script must be run separately to display the data.
-* Ensure both scripts are in the same directory for seamless execution.
+* Ensure both scripts and the zip file are in the same working directory before running the R script.